| Graphics: | ![]() ![]() ![]() ![]() 4 |

 | Challenge: | ![]() ![]() ![]() ![]() 4 |

-| Addictiveness: | ![]() ![]() ![]() ![]() 3.5 |
+| Replay: | ![]() ![]() ![]() ![]() 3.5 |

 | Overall: | ![]() ![]() ![]() ![]() 3.5 |

-| Genre: | Platform |
+| Genre: | Platformer |

 | Reading ability: | US Release |

-| Developer: | Telenet Japan |
+| Company: | Telenet Japan |

 Background:

 Scantily clad girls with swords.
 Ah, an otaku's dream come true.
-The Valis series of games has appeared on the MSX, Genesis, Turbographix 16, and now finally the SNES.
+The Valis series of games has appeared on the MSX, Genesis, Turbografx 16, and now finally the SNES.
 This game was released domestically, but I used the Japanese version for screenshots.
 The two versions seem identical, except for the title screens and the corrections of some of the English.

 The Game: